As an Amazon Associate we earn from qualifying purchases.

-When the holiday season comes around, we see the shelves of our local supermarkets flushed with fresh cranberries.
-For most of us though, we don’t regularly buy, keep, or cook with cranberries so it can be very hard to tell if they are ripe, or worse off, spoiled.
-We’ll be going what identifies a cranberry as ripe so you can pick out a good batch when buying them.
+When the holiday season comes around, I see the shelves of my local supermarkets flushed with fresh cranberries.
+Though, I don’t regularly buy, keep, or cook with cranberries so it can be very hard to tell if they are ripe, or worse off, spoiled.
+I’ll be going what identifies a cranberry as ripe so you can pick out a good batch when buying them.

 What Identifies a Cranberry as Ripe?

 To identify ripe cranberries, there are 3 main factors to examine: color, feel, and smell.
 The color should be crimson red, they should feel supple and pass the bounce test, and their smell should be very subtle.

 The color of ripe cranberries is crimson red to slightly maroon.
 Any hints of green mean the cranberry is immature.
 Any dark purple tones mean that the cranberries are probably overripe (but this is not a guarantee).